2016 celebrity deaths: A year of great loss

 - Many passed in the first four months of the year

-(CNN)Prince and Glen Frey, Harper Lee and Elie Wiesel, John Glenn and too many others -- 2016 was savage in its taking of talented people.
+(CNN)Prince and Glen Frey, Harper Lee and Elie Wiesel, John Glenn and now George Michael -- 2016 was savage in its taking of talented people.

 From the music industry to screen stars and sports legends, if it feels like a large number of celebrities died in 2016, it's true.